deekshanee/langchain-memory/IDELITE_SOLUTION.md

 #### **Pattern 1: Session-Based Memory**
-**What it means**: Each Jira story gets its own "folder" in the memory system **Why it matters**: Just like you organize files by project, we organize AI conversations by story **Business benefit**: Easy to find and reference specific story enhancements
+**What it means**: Each Jira story gets its own "folder" in the memory system **Why it matters**: Just like you organise files by project, we organise AI conversations by story **Business benefit**: Easy to find and reference specific story enhancements

 **Our Generic Code Implementation**: